Introduction

 3. Email or call the Voivodeship office

-If online tracking isn’t available, you can send an email or call the Voivodeship Office (Poland Immigration) directly.
+If online tracking isn’t available, you can send an email or call the Voivodeship Office (Poland Immigration) to check work permit status.
 Be sure to provide:

 - your full name